 Certain educational tradition has a special interest in reminding the children what they are not able to do instead of all they are able to do.
 In Lova they'll remember you are able to do everything you intend if you put effort and enthusiasm.
 We are happy to call musical, zarzuela, performance, vaudeville, cabaret, rock opera or any other name to what they do, but in no case to say that opera is too difficult for them.

-The project belongs entirely to the teachers and the institutions offer their support before a clear example of commitment educational.
-The money and the means of the institutions and supports are destined to teacher training activities, organizing meetings, subprojects, coordination and operating costs.
-Visit our tab of Transparency for more information.
-The Ministries of Education of four CCAA (Valencian Community, Galicia, Murcia and Madrid) have been incorporating the LÓVA training offer.
+The project belongs entirely to teachers and institutions provide support to a clear example of educational commitment.
+The money and means of the institutions and supports are allocated to teacher training activities, organizing meetings, subprojects, coordination and operating costs.
+Visit our Transparency tab for more information.
+The Ministries of Education four CCAA (Valencian Community, Galicia, Murcia and Madrid) have been incorporating the

 The course is aimed at teachers who have decided to carry out the project and supported its management team.
 There are slight variations in the calls according to the Autonomous Community to post it, but is valued take the course next to another / a teacher at the center.
 Apart from these criteria, Some CCAA apply one date / time of receipt of the application.

 In this table you can see the list of centers with ages / levels and some basic data of companies.